 The two study blocks (each 3 days) complement the topics above, offering a unique opportunity to explore the rich collections held at RBGE, from the archive and rare books collection of original herbals and specialist gardening books to the living collection of over 13,000 species.
 Further visits to Historic Environment Scotland archive rooms and the National Map Library will equip students with the skills to research historic gardens.
 Guest lectures and visits to local gardens add further context.

-This course is a two-year online course (October 2025-June 2027) where students attend study blocks at RBGE each year to support the exercises and tuition which take place via PropaGate, the online learning platform used to access the course.
+This course is a two-year online coursewhere students attend in-person study blocks at RBGE each year to support the exercises and tuition which take place via PropaGate, the online learning platform used to access the course.

 This course is a blend of online learning and attended study days.
 The course consists of five units which are divided over four terms within the two-year duration of the course.
 The topics of the units are made available to participants weekly throughout the terms.
 We also provide suggested reading lists.
 The study days provide an opportunity to meet course colleagues and tutors as well as take part in some focused learning.
 Excursions on the study days will enable students to visit a selection of fascinating Scottish gardens.